The Animal Most Likely to Kill You In Oklahoma is a Tiger, Wait, What?

 I was prepared for some sort of venomous snake, not a freaking tiger.

-This list is freaking amazing.
-One of my friends shared it so of course, I had to go to our neck of the woods.
+This list is amazing.
 Ranker has the list of animals most likely to kill you in your state.
-For most of the states, it is dogs, deer or venomous snakes.
+When I saw one of my friends share it, I had to go check out our neck of the woods.
+For most of the states, it's dogs, deer or venomous snakes.
 For Oklahoma, they have without a doubt the strangest one on the list.

 Tigers, yes tigers in Oklahoma have the highest risk of killing you.
 Deer they say is a close second due to people hitting them on the highway and causing an accident.
 Seriously though, how in the hell are tigers killing this many people.
 Apparently, Oklahoma has a bad history of animals getting loose during tornadoes.
 No, this is not a Sharknado situation.
 It is not raining tigers during tornado season in Oklahoma.